jlti-dev/ovpn_server/README.md

 ### Folder: /docker/logs

 Can NOT be mounted as read-only, as you want logs to be written.
+This folder should have write access for nobody:nogroup.
 If this folder is not provided, the firewall script will not log (so this makes only sense, when you set the FIREWALL).
 The firewall will log a file for every common_name.